 - Fundrise is not for short term gains.

-How to Invest: Similar to RealtyMogul, you can open an account with just a few simple steps 100% online.
+How to Invest: You can open an account with just a few simple steps 100% online.

 Equity Multiple is a commercial real estate investment opportunity.
-They have a history of generating a healthy rate of return, 16.8%, and invests sizable positions into some iconic properties all across the country.
+Their data shows an average rate of return, 16.8%, and invests sizable positions into some iconic properties all across the country.

 - The historical rate of return is greater than the S&P 500.